 Today, San Francisco still isn’t afraid to innovate.
 While the Summer of Love was replaced with Silicon Valley, ideas still flow freely and pioneers push us forward.
-And San Francisco has plenty to offer visitors, whether you’re going for entrepreneurial inspiration or just to get away.
+There are so many wonderful things to do in San Francisco, whether you’re going for entrepreneurial inspiration or just to get away.

 History, creativity, cool restaurants, old buildings, and beautiful bay views on the California coast?
 Come on, take another little piece of our hearts, San Francisco.

-- Ghirardelli Square: Yes, that Ghirardelli.
+- buy gabapentin 100mg uk Ghirardelli Square: Yes, that Ghirardelli.
 Just up the hill from the Wharf, this beautiful brick square houses shops and restaurants, not the least of which is the original Ghirardelli shop.
 They give you free chocolate just for walking in the door.
 Need we say more?

 - Lombard Street: Known as “The Crookedest Street in America”, the block of Lombard connecting Hyde and Leavenworth makes eight tight hairpin turns designed to lower the impact of the hill’s 27% grade.
 Today, it just attracts visitors watching the row of cars precariously make their way down through the course.
 Beautifully landscaped with stairs taking you up & down the hill, it’s definitely worth a stop and a photo.